boldbi/bold-bi-docs/docs/faq/how-to-resolve-bold-bi-application-pool-crashing.md

 ---

 # How to resolve Bold BI application pool crashing?
-In this post, we will explain how to resolve the issue of the Bold BI application pool crashing, which is caused by the Brotli Compression scheme.
+In this post, we are going to explain how to resolve Bold BI application pool crashing which occurred due to Brotli Compression scheme.

-Brotli is a compression algorithm developed by Google for text compression.
+Brotli is the compression algorithm developed by Google for text compressions.

-If you have installed the Brotli `Compression` HTTP module for IIS on your machine, the Brotli compression references will be added in the following three sections of your `ApplicationHost.config` file:
+If you installed the `Brotli Compression` HTTP module for IIS in your machine, the brotli compression references would be added in below three sections in your `ApplicationHost.config` file,

 * globalModules